There was no pity in his eyes as he surveyed the damages.

 Seeing the sudden death of his companion, the man finished his spell he had been invoking.
 A wall of flame shot along a path straight at Kaidus.
 As the dagger and the fire spell passed through each other, the flaming dagger absorbed the man’s spell, burning even brighter as it pierced the man’s chest.
 The dagger burst into flames upon impact.

 ‘Sixth form, Sonis.’
-Without looking to see if the first dagger landed, he threw the remaining dagger as a barrage of magic came towards his position.
-In a flash, he emerges as the dagger was about to insert itself into the supple flesh of another member of Tal’hrus.
+Without looking to see if the first dagger landed, he threw the remaining dagger as a barrage of magic surged toward his position.
+In a flash, he emerged as the dagger was about to insert itself into the subtle flesh of another member of Tal’hrus.

 Catching the dagger in a backhanded grip with his right hand, he jabbed the dagger down into the man’s left leg.
 As flames burst forth from the attack, the man bent forward in an attempt to pull out the weapon and to grab him.
-Turning with the backhanded jab, Kaidus steeled himself and his left fist flew forth and squared the man’s side in an uppercut.
-A solid strike filled with mana; he blew the man off his feet as the force exited the man’s back.
+Turning with the backhanded jab, Kaidus steeled himself and his left fist flew forth, squaring the man’s side in an uppercut.
+A solid strike filled with mana, he blew the man off his feet as the force exited the man’s back.
 In the man’s side was a large hole penetrating from his lower right side all the way to an exit on the left-side of his back.

 With a grunt and the sound of countless bones exploding, the man fell down and died.
 Blood began oozing out of the wound.